bazel-contrib/toolchains_llvm/README.md

   linker selected by the active Xcode developer directory (`xcrun --find ld`);
   on Linux it is `ld` from `PATH`.
 Execution and target operating systems must match.
-- `<linker>@<version>`: download a checksum-pinned executable from the bundled linker catalogue.
-The target selects the linker while the execution platform selects the executable artifact to download.
+- Any other name: download a checksum-pinned executable with that name from the bundled linker catalogue.
+Its version comes from `linker_version`/`linker_versions`.
+As a convenience specific to version discovery, bare `mold` may instead derive its version from an injected mold module.
-- `mold`: use the version supplied by an injected `mold` Bazel module and download its matching executable from the linker catalogue.
 - An absolute path, such as `/usr/bin/ld`: use that executable directly.

 Native and explicitly pathed linkers are local execution-platform dependencies.